KxSystems/docs/docs/learn/licensing.md

 Your Designated Contact sends a copy of the banner to licadmin@kx.com to request a license file by return.

-!!! info "Designated Contact"
+??? info "Designated Contact"

-    Each KX customer designates to licadmin@kx.com a couple of technical people as the Designated Contacts for issues with kdb+, managing licenses and downloading software.
+    Each KX customer designates to licadmin@kx.com two technical people as the Designated Contacts for issues with kdb+, managing licenses and downloading software.

 ## Install the license key file